avast/kafka-tests/issues/1_rebalancing/README.md

 ### Analysis while the issue is present

-- CPU utilization goes from about 3% to 17% during the issue.
+- CPU utilization goes significantly higher (in my case from about 3% to 17% during the issue).
 - Stop all producers to reliably verify some of the data were not read by consumers.

 ````sh
 ./stop_all_producers.sh
 ````

-- All consumers shortly finish reading and wait more data, but some messages are still missing (`Not yet:` lines are still present until timeout).
+- All consumers promptly finish reading and wait for more data, but some messages are still missing (`Not yet:` lines are still present until timeout).
 - See screenshots of htop and jvisualvm, they were taken while the issue was present.

-### Fix issue by external touch
+### Work around using external touch

 - Touch Kafka's consumer group by adding another consumer which forces another rebalancing.